 - As a last resort (expensive), book a refundable ticket on another airline.
 You can refund the ticket if you do not end up requiring it.

-It may be a generalization but low cost and charter airlines are likely to have fewer options since they don't usually have ticketing agreements with other airlines and may have less service to the destination you are traveling to.
+It may be a generalization, but low cost and charter airlines are likely to have fewer options since they don't usually have ticketing agreements with other airlines and may have less service to your destination.